Vegan Red Velvet Cookies

 - Vegan butter: you can use any type of vegan butter, but if the kind you use is solid, just make sure it’s softened at room temperature!

 - Red food colouring: this recipe uses liquid food colouring.
-I haven't tried it with gel food colouring but you can experiment with how much if that's all you have on hand.
-If you want the cookies to be a more vibrant red colour you can always use more than 1 tablespoon of liquid as well!
+I haven’t tried it with gel food colouring but you can experiment with how much if that’s all you have on hand.
+If you want the cookies to be a more vibrant red colour you can always use more than 1 tbsp of liquid as well!

 - Vegan milk: vegan milk acts as the liquid component of the cookies.
 I used oat milk, but any plant-based milk will work!